August 18, 2025

 The IRGC is the only foreign state entity on the roster of 67 other militant factions on the U.S. State Department’s list of foreign terrorist organizations (FTOs).
 Declared a state sponsor of terrorism in 1984, Iran already faced sanctions, including restrictions on U.S. foreign aid, a ban on defense exports and sales, and other miscellaneous financial restrictions.

-Since 2007, the Department of Treasury has targeted the IRGC for its connections to Iran’s human rights abuses, backing Iran’s ballistic missile and nuclear programs, and supporting Hezbollah and Hamas.
+Since 2007, the U.S. Department of Treasury has targeted the IRGC for its connections to Iran’s human rights abuses, backing Iran’s ballistic missile and nuclear programs, and supporting Hezbollah and Hamas.

 The designation in April 2019 imposed at least two new restrictions, according to Matthew Levitt, Director for the Reinhard program on Counterterrorism and Intelligence at The Washington Institute for Near East Policy.
 The U.S. can prevent terrorists from entering the country by denying visas to current and former members of a designated group.
 In addition, third parties – individuals, companies, and countries – can face criminal charges if they don’t comply with U.S. sanctions against a terrorist group.

 The unprecedented designation of IRGC gave other countries the confidence to blacklist the IRGC and Hezbollah, another dangerous Iran-backed terrorist operation.
 Although the U.S. declared Hezbollah a terrorist organization in 1997, other countries had been reluctant.
-But since then, Germany, Lithuania, Serbia, Argentina, and Australia have designated Hezbollah a terrorist group in its entirety.
+But since then, Germany, Lithuania, France, Serbia, Argentina, and Australia have designated Hezbollah a terrorist group in its entirety.
 Still, most of the 27 European Union countries distinguish between Hezbollah’s militant and political wings and limit the terrorist label to its militant activity.
 Levitt calls this fiction, given the group’s ongoing sponsorship of antisemitic terrorist attacks across Europe and around the world.

 “As European law enforcement officials can attest, banning only part of Hezbollah has not worked,” said Levitt.
 “Hezbollah called the EU's bluff and has continued engaging in terrorist and criminal activities notwithstanding the ban of certain parts of the group.
 The only remaining question is what Europe is willing to do about it.”